push-protocol/embed-demo-app/README.md

 this hot reloading fix is WIP.

-## Usage Guide when doing from scratch in an APP
+## Usage Guide when integrating `EmbedSDK` from scratch in an client dApp
 For using the `EmbedSDK` in your app, you can

 USING AS AN NPM PACKAGE